2. EDUCATE YOURSELF ABOUT CO-PARENTING AFTER DIVORCE.

 This manual is a powerful guide, showing parents the specific ways in which they can buffer their children from the impact of divorce.
 Not only will the reader gain insight into what factors impact children, but they also will be equipped to develop a co-parenting plan which helps to insulate their children from the debilitating challenges of living in two households.

 For many parents, you’ll find that the Terrific Parenting Through Divorce: Keeping Kids First manual provides a comprehensive blueprint for structuring your own individualized co-parenting arrangement.
-If you find yourself wanting answers to specific questions, you may want to consult with Dr. Cale by phone [
+If you find yourself wanting answers to specific questions, you may want to consult with Dr. Cale by phone [ Contact Dr. Cale ], or find an expert in your area who specializes in divorcing families.

 Please consider this valuable program, as your satisfaction is guaranteed.
 If interested, you can order this program here: Click here for Terrific Parenting Through Divorce: Keeping Kids First.